adstuart/azure-expressroute-migration/README.md

 ## 3.3.
 Pre-provision circuit authorizations

 If you are using circuit authorizations for cross-subscription gateway attachment (you checked that already right? ;) ) Then you are able to deploy these ahead of time on the new circuit.
-Generate the new authorsations and they will remain in the "available" state until redeemed at the gateway level.
+Generate the new authorizations and they will remain in the "available" state until redeemed at the gateway level.
 One less job to do during the migration window itself.

 ![](images/2021-08-04-13-24-58.png)